 It is strongly advised that mourners not come into close contact with deceased individuals with suspected or confirmed COVID-19, including through rituals or other practices.
 Faith leaders have been consulted on these matters and contributed to the guidance.

 - 2. What is the current guidance on running of cremators?

 The Department for Environment, Food and Rural Affairs (DEFRA) has notified local authorities in England that the emergency clauses (para 5.31-5.38) within the Process Guidance Note Statutory Guidance for Crematoria have now been activated.
+In May 2021 the emergency clauses were deactivated.
 The guidance outlines specific preparations which should be made to cope with the potential challenges of COVID-19 and suggests that local authorities should take a balanced view on enforcement at this time.
 These specific paragraphs are issued as a precautionary measure in the event of a national emergency giving rise to mass fatalities.
 They cover good practice on supplies, calling upon trained staff and managing staff shortages, planning for potential breakdowns and mitigating air emissions.

 As regulators of crematoria local authorities must ensure that crematoria operators in their area are informed of this and are aware of the guidance.
 Local authorities who operate their own crematoria will also need to be aware of the change.
 DEFRA will inform local authorities when the emergency clauses are deactivated.